 - All former breeding stock must be microchipped prior to re-homing.

 - NO PERSON MAY ADVERTISE A CATTERY SELL-OUT.

 10. BREEDERS' REGISTRATION

 - All QFA breeders are strongly encouraged to enter shows regularly or as a minimum once in each calendar year.
-This ensures that breeding programmes conform as close as possible to the ACF breed standards.
+This ensures that breeding programmes conform as closely as possible to the ACF Inc. breed standards.

 - Breeders must be familiar with the ACF Inc. registration and breeding by-laws that apply to their chosen breeds e.g. breeds that can be intermated, allowable outcrosses etc. The ACF Inc by-laws and breed standards can be accessed on the ACF website or via links on the QFA website.

 - Breeders must adhere to the requirements of all relevant State and local government legislation.